17 August 2015 by Redwings Press Office

 There are regular guided tours of the centre and demonstrations of horse care given by the equine centre staff as well as the chance to cuddle the residents of course!

 The centre also has a gift shop, information centre and café on site, serving sandwiches, toasties and delicious cake.
 We also have picnic areas for visitors to bring their own food if they so choose (please be aware we do not have an undercover area for picnics).
-Our children's play area is currently undergoing some repairs, but we hope it will be up and running soon.
+We have a brand new children's play area too!

 What you think